frederic-perez/AmE-dictionary/data/dictionary.md

 __maven__ _n_ :four: A person who has special knowledge or experience; an expert.
 __maverick__ _n_ An independent individual who does not go along with a group or party.
 __maw__ _n_ :five::hammer:
-__mawkish__ _adj_ :four: /MAW-kish/ Mawkish means “exaggeratedly or childishly emotional,” and is often used to describe works of art, music, or literature that a critic finds cloying.
+__mawkish__ _adj_ :five: /MAW-kish/ Mawkish means “exaggeratedly or childishly emotional,” and is often used to describe works of art, music, or literature that a critic finds cloying.
 Excessively and objectionably sentimental.
 Effusively or insincerely emotional. _Syn_ bathetic, hokey, maudlin, schmaltzy, sentimental, mushy, drippy _His pathos is often exaggerated until it passes into mawkish sentimentality._ _Although Olivia was embarrassed by the mawkish poetry that filled her old high school diaries, she couldn’t bring herself to throw them away._
 __max out__ _v_ :three::hammer: (maxed out) _He maxed out on the education available to black children._ _The suitcase was maxed out._
 __maxed__ _v_
 __maxes__ _v_